-If you use Emoji characters often in OS X, you’ll enjoy knowing there is a very fast keystroke to immediately access a special Mac Emoji character panel from anywhere text entry is possible in Mac OS.
+If you use Emoji characters often in Mac OS X, you’ll enjoy knowing there is a very fast keystroke to immediately access a special Mac Emoji character panel from anywhere text entry is possible in Mac OS.

 The Mac Emoji keyboard shortcut is really easy to remember: Command + Control + Spacebar

-Hitting that key combination will immediately bring up a little Emoji-only character panel, which is basically a condensed version of the larger Special Characters panel, and limited exclusively to the Emoji icon set.
+The Emoji-only character panel is basically a condensed version of the larger Special Characters panel, and limited exclusively to the Emoji icon set.

 The Mac Quick Emoji Keystroke: Command + Control + Space